hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

     more [block device
     mappings](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/block-device-mapping-concepts.html)
     to the AMI.
 These will be attached when booting a new instance from your AMI.
-Your options here may vary depending on the type of VM you use.
+If this field is populated, and you are building from an existing source image, the block device mappings in the source image will be overwritten.
+This means you must have a block device mapping entry for your root volume, `root_volume_size `, and `root_device_name`. `Your options here may vary depending on the type of VM you use.
 The block device mappings allow for the following configuration:

     -   `delete_on_termination` (boolean) - Indicates whether the EBS volume is deleted on instance termination.
 Default `false`. **NOTE**: If this